 Below you can see the G9 and E-PM1 sensor size comparison.

-Panasonic G9 and Olympus E-PM1 have sensor sizes so they will provide same level of control over the depth of field when used with same focal length and aperture.
+Panasonic G9 and Olympus E-PM1 have the same sensor sizes so they will provide same level of control over the depth of field when used with same focal length and aperture.
 On the other hand, since Olympus E-PM1 has 65% larger pixel area (18.45µm2 vs 11.16µm2) compared to Panasonic G9, it has larger pixel area to collect light hence potential to have less noise in low light / High ISO images.